Capitol Police to reinstall fence for State of the Union address - NewsBreak

 Capitol Police announced earlier this month that agencies were “aware of plans for a series of truck convoys arriving in Washington, DC around the time of the State of the Union” and were planning for extra security.
 The agency said at the time that resurrecting the fence around the Capitol building remained an option, but emphasized that a decision had not been made.

-On Wednesday, the National Guard announced that as many as 700 members will be available to help local D.C. authorities manage demonstrations through March 7.
+On Wednesday, the National Guard announced that as many as 700 members will be available to help local D.C. authorities manage demonstrations through March 7Virginia Judge rules new admissions policies at elite schools as discriminatory

-- House lifting mask mandate ahead of State of The Union address

-- Watch: What to expect at Biden’s first State of the Union

 Fencing surrounded the Capitol building after the Jan.
 6, 2021 attack on the Capitol, and was reinstalled before the September rally supporting individuals charged in connection with the Capitol riot.